diem/website/docs/community/contributing.md

 5. Make sure your code passes both linters.
 6. Complete the Contributor License Agreement (CLA), if you haven't already done so.
 7. Submit your pull request.

-## Contributor License Agreement

-For your pull requests to be accepted by any Libra project, you will need to sign a CLA.
-You will need to do this only once to work on any Libra open source project.
-Individuals contributing on their own behalf can sign the [Individual CLA](https://github.com/libra/libra/blob/master/contributing/individual-cla.pdf).
-If you are contributing on behalf of your employer, please ask them to sign the [Corporate CLA](https://github.com/libra/libra/blob/master/contributing/corporate-cla.pdf).

 ## Code of Conduct
 Please refer to the [Code of Conduct](../policies/code-of-conduct.md), which describes the expectations for interactions within the community.